ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Add supplemental IDs when you create a file share with the API
 {: #fs-add-supplemental-id-api}

-with the API, you can set `UID` and `GID` values for the  `initial_owner` property to control access to your file shares.
+With the API, you can set `UID` and `GID` values for the  `initial_owner` property to control access to your file shares.
 Wherever you mount the file share, the root folder uses that user ID and group ID owner.
 You set the `UID` and/or `GID` when you create a share in a `POST /shares` call.

 If you change the supplemental IDs (UID or GID) from the virtual server instance, there is currently no way to determine that it was changed.
 As a result, `initial_owner` will not change in the API database but changes only in the file storage system.
 {: note}